Parochial school: Scotland

 Scotland has its own educational system, distinct from that of England and Wales, reflecting the history of education in Scotland.
 Although schools existed in Scotland prior to the Reformation, widespread public education was pioneered by the Church of Scotland developing its aim of universal parish schools from 1560 onwards, and given state support by the Education Act 1633.
 It handed over its parish schools to the state in 1872.
 Although these schools are now known as "non-denominational" schools, and are open to all, their traditional links with the Presbyterian and Episcopalian churches and clergy remain in most cases.

 Charitably funded Roman Catholic schools were brought into the state system by the Education (Scotland) Act 1918.
 Whilst maintaining a strong Catholic ethos, Scottish Catholic schools have long welcomed pupils from other faith backgrounds, though they tend to give precedence to non-Catholics who come from families of faith.
 In Scottish Catholic schools employment of non-Catholics or lapsed Catholics can be restricted by the Church.
 In some dioceses, one of the requirements for applicants baptised as Catholic is to possess a certificate which has been signed by their parish priest.
 Each diocese varies on the method of approval and the rigour with which it is applied.
 Non-Catholic applicants are not required to provide any religious documentation.
 Certain positions, such as headteachers, religious education teachers and guidance teachers are invariably held by practising Roman Catholics.

-Unlike in England and Wales, Scottish schools do not normally have the practice of school-wide daily assembly/worship; this applies even to denominational schools.